jrkerns/pylinac/docs/source/cbct_docs.rst

   determined and then the space between nodes is calculated.
 * **Calculate Spatial Resolution/MTF** -- The Spatial Resolution module (CTP528) contains 21 pairs of aluminum bars
   having varying thickness, which also corresponds to the thickness between the bars.
 One unique advantage of these bars is that they are all focused on and equally distant to the phantom center.
-Thus, several circular profiles are taken that go along all the line pairs.
-Starting on the proximal side of the line pairs, five profiles, each 1 pixel apart, sample an entire circle that cuts through the line pairs.
-The five profiles are concatenated and the median value extracted to effectively form one median profile.
-The peaks and valleys of the profile are located; peaks and valleys of the same line pair are averages.
+This is taken advantage of by extracting a collapsed circular profile about the line pairs.
+The peaks and valleys of the profile are located; peaks and valleys of the same line pair are used to calculated the MTF.
 The relative MTF (i.e. normalized to the first line pair) is then calculated from these values.
 * **Calculate Low Contrast Resolution** -- Not yet implemented, but it's being examined.